 Wherever possible the College is committed to all pupils following a broad and balanced curriculum.
-For pupils to access the National Curriculum and the KS4 curriculum teachers will differentiate work, adapting activities by resource, task or particular teaching techniques.
+For pupils to access the National Curriculum and the KS4 curriculum teachers will differentiate work, adapting activities by resource, task or particular teaching techniques following the principles of the Inclusive Classroom.